JingleJam/jinglebot/README.md

 1. Create your test Discord application at https://discord.com/developers/applications (this does not need a bot account, just the application).
 2. Create your `.dev.vars` file.
-    - Copy `.dev.vars.example` and fill out the information from your Discord application, plus the ID of your test server/guild and webhooks for the bot to use.
+    - Copy `.dev.vars.example` and fill out the information from your Discord application, plus the ID of your test server/guild where you'll use the bot.
+    - Optionally, `DISCORD_SUMMARY_WEBHOOK` + `DISCORD_MILESTONE_WEBHOOK` can be set to channel webhooks for testing the scheduled messages.
+    - Optionally, `DISCORD_CAUSES_EMOJI` can be set to a JSON object mapping the cause names to custom emoji Markdown (in the format `<:name:1234567890>`).
 3. Authenticate with Wrangler by running `npx wrangler login`.
 4. Update `wrangler.toml` for your account.
     - Use `npx wrangler whoami` to get your account ID, update the value in `wrangler.toml` to match.